alfredwesterveld/node-url-to-exec/README.md

 $ [sudo] npm install -g url-to-exec
 ```

-Although really not advised to install with sudo.
+Although it is really not advised to install with sudo.
 I would advise to install via [nvm](https://github.com/creationix/nvm)

 # Usage